Terascale-All-sensing-Research-Studio/graspnet-baseline/README.md

 # GraspNet Baseline - TARS Customized

-The TARS customized model for "GraspNet-1Billion: A Large-Scale Benchmark for General Object Grasping" (CVPR 2020).
+The TARS customized baseline model for "GraspNet-1Billion: A Large-Scale Benchmark for General Object Grasping" (CVPR 2020).

 This version has been tested on an Ubuntu 20.04 machine with NVIDIA GeForce RTX 3090 with CUDA 12.